Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): Forward Simulation Between HLPL and LLBC

 We now turn to the proof of \Thm{Eval-Preserves-HLPL+-Rel}.
-We need several auxiliary lemmas, to show that evaluating rvalues (i.e., expressions - Lemma \ref{thm:hlpl+-rvalue-rel}), evaluating assignments (Lemma \ref{thm:hlpl+-assign-rel}) and finally reorganizing states (Lemma \ref{thm:hlpl+-reorg-rel}) preserves the relation $\le$.
+We need several auxiliary lemmas, to show that evaluating rvalues (i.e., expressions - Lemma \thref{hlpl+-rvalue-rel}), evaluating assignments (Lemma \thref{hlpl+-assign-rel}) and finally reorganizing states (Lemma \thref{hlpl+-reorg-rel}) preserves the relation $\le$.